 - Work with the AASHTO research liaison to submit NCHRP statements

 - Attend the COES Annual Meeting and Transportation Research Board (TRB) Annual Meeting

 The Chair of the Research Task Force is responsible for:

 - Managing the overall COES research process

-- Send important research updates to COES throughout the year
+- Sending important research updates to COES throughout the year

 |Tony Opperman||Virginia DOT||Chair|

 |Natalie Liljenwall||Oregon DOT||Research Coordinator for the Subcommittee on Air Quality and Climate Change & Energy|

 |Jana Ratcliff||Washington DOT||Research Coordinator for the Subcommittee on Natural Resources|

 |Kris Gade||Arizona DOT||Research Coordinator for the Subcommittee on Natural Resources|